-R and Python are two of the most popular programming languages for data analysts to learn.
+R and Python are two of the most popular programming languages for data analysts to master.
 While R supports statistical computing and graphics, Python’s ease of use makes it a good language for use in large projects.

 When talking about R, there are certain areas that you should focus on to get a good grasp of the language and your work.

 Dplyr acts as a bridge between R and SQL.
-It not only translates the codes in SQL language, but it also works hand-in-hand with both types of data.
+It not only translates the codes in SQL language, but it also works together with both types of data.

 reshape2: this is based on two formats, meta, and cast.
 While meta converts data from broad format data to long format data, the cast does the opposite.

-Python is one of the simplest programming languages, which beginners tend to prefer.
+Python is one of the simplest programming languages, and because of this, it’s ideal for beginners.
 These packages or libraries will give you a head start in the data analyst world: numpy, pandas, matplotlib, scipy, scikit-learn, ipython, ipython notebooks, anaconda, and seaborn.

 Programming is of no use if the data is not interpreted correctly.
-If we are talking about data, statistics will always enter the picture.
+Furthermore, if we are talking about data, statistics will always enter the picture.
 Many statistical skills are necessary to build a successful data analyst career path, such as forming data sets, basic knowledge of mean, median, mode, SD and other variables, histograms, percentiles, probability, ANOVA, chaining and distributing the data in certain groups, correlation, causation, and more.

-Data analytics is a game of numbers: If you are good with numbers, this is the way to go.
+Data analytics is a game of numbers: If you are good with numbers, you will fit right in.

 Advanced knowledge of matrices and linear algebra, relational algebra, CAP theorem, framing data, and series are also essential to succeed as a data analyst.

-Machine learning is one of the most powerful skills to learn if you want to become a data analyst.
+Machine learning is one of the most powerful skills to learn if you want to learn how to become a data analyst.
 It is essentially a combination of multivariable calculus and linear algebra, along with statistics.
 You don’t need to invest in any of the machine-learning algorithms as you need to upgrade your skills.